rgitrepo/kubernetes-beginner-to-pro/docs/day4/static-pods.md

-### Tutorial: Understanding Static Pods, DaemonSets, Deployments, and Back-Off Algorithms in Kubernetes
+Here’s the updated tutorial focused solely on **Static Pods in Kubernetes**, with more detailed explanations and examples, while removing the focus on DaemonSets and Deployments.

 ---

+### Tutorial: Deep Dive into Static Pods in Kubernetes

 #### Table of Contents
 1. [Introduction to Static Pods](#introduction-to-static-pods)